steveseguin/vdo.ninja/README.md

 Also check out the FAQ for common answers: https://github.com/steveseguin/vdoninja/wiki

-If urgent, join me on discord: https://discord.gg/EksyhGA or email me at steve@seguin.email
+If urgent, join me on discord: https://discord.vdo.ninja or email me at steve@seguin.email  (Steve may not respond to emails if deemed unimportant)

 ## Related Projects
 ### VDO.Ninja's Electron Capture: